-A Hobble Skirt is the perfect companion to the high stiletto shoe.
-Tight skirts and pointed-toe shoes with stiletto heels are made for one another, as our photo below perfectly illustrates.
+Our Little Black Hobble Skirt is the perfect companion to your RoSa Shoes High Stilettos.
+Tight skirts and pointed shoes with stiletto heels are made for one another, as our photo below perfectly illustrates.
 See how the rear curve of the shoe echoes the rear curve of the wearer in her tight skirt?
 However, genuine Hobble Skirts (deliberately tapered in so they are tight and restricting below the knee) are so hard to find in mainstream shops that it seemed logical to introduce our own.

 Hobble Skirts, as you would expect, are a little more demanding to wear than straight "pencil skirts".
 Because the movement of your legs is limited, you have to "wiggle", or walk from the knee, converting your walking energy into a more exaggerated hip motion.
-Walking this way, as your stride is already shortened by your high thin heels, the restriction of a very narrow, tightly tapered skirt feels less of a hindrance.
+However, as your stride is already shortened by your high heels, the restriction of a very narrow, tight skirt feels less of a hindrance.

 Tight skirts and stiletto heels are inseparable - when you try on your Hobble Skirt, even before putting on your shoes, you'll instinctively walk around on tiptoe, as though wearing high stiletto heels.
 It just feels natural.

-Let us be clear, once and for all, about the correct use of the word "hobble".
+[ Note: Let us be clear, once and for all, about the correct use of the word "hobble".
 A woman in a Hobble Skirt does NOT hobble (i.e. walk with a limp).
 To suggest she does so would be an insult.
-It is, however, correct to state that her skirt hobbles her, that she is hobbled by her skirt, or that her skirt is so narrow that it acts as a hobble (a device used to restrain or immobilise).
+It is, however, correct to state that her skirt hobbles her, that she is hobbled by her skirt, or that her skirt is so narrow that it acts as a hobble.
+It's the skirt which does the hobbling - not the wearer! ]

-A woman who embraces impracticality by wearing a Hobble Skirt is a glorious sight, even though her skirt may be so restricting that she cannot take anything approaching a full stride.
+A woman who embraces impracticality by wearing a Hobble Skirt for day-to-day use is a glorious sight, even though she cannot take anything approaching a full stride.
 As she enters a room and moves sinuously and seductively across the floor, she is confident she will not go unnoticed.

-Women wear Hobble Skirts for a variety of reasons - to make themselves feel wonderful, to attract male attention, to dumbfound other women, to create controversy, to antagonize those unfortunate members of the "fashion police" who are outraged by any hint of impracticality, eroticism or fetishism in women's clothing - and so on.
+Women wear Hobble Skirts for a variety of reasons - to make themselves feel wonderful, to attract male attention, to dumbfound less adventurous rivals, to create controversy, to antagonize those unfortunate members of the "fashion police" who express outrage at any hint of impracticality or eroticism in women's clothing - and so on.

 Surprisingly, perhaps, the Hobble Skirt represents empowerment.
-A woman wearing a Hobble-Skirted business "power suit" and high stiletto heels in the workplace looks the epitome of efficiency.
-Although her own speed and mobility are, of course, greatly reduced, her authority is beyond question and the increased respect she commands when delegating tasks actually makes her life easier!
+A woman wearing a Hobble-Skirted business suit and high stiletto heels in the workplace looks the epitome of efficiency.
+Although her own speed and physical capability are reduced, the respect she commands makes her life easier.

 In short, the Hobble-Skirted woman dictates the pace.
 She cannot and will not be hurried.
-The world waits for her in fascination, compelled to make allowances for the way she has chosen to inconvenience herself in order to enhance her personal style and charisma.
+The world waits for her in fascination, compelled to make allowances for the way her narrow skirt inconveniences her, yet at the same time enhances her personal style, dignity and charisma.

-In a real Hobble Skirt, you must move and behave differently.
+In a Hobble Skirt, you must move and behave differently.
 You have to walk as the skirt tells you to walk.
-It takes practice and patience - maybe a glass or two of something to remove your inhibitions and some serious sunglasses to maintain your cool.
+It takes practice and patience.
 Having achieved the necessary skills, you may wish to persuade friends who normally dress down in flat shoes and jeans to join you in adopting the style, so you can all enjoy socialising at a similar pace.

-If in doubt, here's some good news: contrary to what fashion “experts” may claim to be the clothing requirements of the (allegedly) more active modern woman, life is now better-suited than ever to the wearing of Hobble Skirts.
-You’ll be able to manage surprisingly well.
+If in doubt, here's some good news: contrary to the claims of fashion “experts” concerning the clothing requirements of the (allegedly) more active modern woman, life has inadvertently become better-suited than ever to the wearing of Hobble Skirts.

-After all it is, as the Financial Times Fashion Paris Fashion Report (see above) insists on reminding us, 2013.
-We live in the "modern world" - so when was the last time you had to mount a high step to climb aboard a bus or train?
+After all, when was the last time you had to mount a high step to climb aboard a bus or train?
 Just how difficult is it to drive your automatic to a multi-storey car park and saunter around the adjoining smooth-floored shopping mall, complete with escalators, elevators and mobility ramps?
-If you need to move quickly, simply break into a graceful (and aerobically beneficial) Geisha-style trot!
+It's so much easier to get around these days.
+If you do need to move quickly, simply break into a graceful (and aerobically beneficial) Geisha-style trot!

-Once you have grown accustomed to it, we think you will actually enjoy feeling elegantly hobbled by your skirt.
+Once you have grown accustomed to it, we think you will actually enjoy the elegant sensation of feeling hobbled by your skirt.
 Moreover, you'll be pleasantly surprised, and occasionally amused, by the reactions it provokes.
-You'll find that people love to see women walking that way and they will admire you for doing so.
+You'll find that people have no problem at all with seeing women walking that way - in fact most will admire your style.

 What the fashion industry and its various commentators no longer seem able to comprehend is that narrow skirts are supposed to change how you walk and move.
-They should not allow ungainliness.
-The subtle little manoeuvres you must perfect in order to go about your daily routine are what makes a restricting Hobble Skirt so eternally fascinating, to both wearer and admirer alike.
-Your ability to cope calmly and serenely with clothing which is so obviously difficult to wear is what defines your elegance and sets you apart from the crowd.
+The subtle little manoeuvres you must learn to accomplish in order to go about your daily routine are what makes a restricting Hobble Skirt so eternally fascinating, to both wearer and admirer alike.
+Your ability to cope calmly and serenely with an item of clothing so obviously impractical and challenging to wear is what defines your elegance and sets you apart from the crowd.

-Wearing your "Little Black Hobble Skirt" will, no doubt, occasionally present you with interesting challenges, but once you’ve got your walk and your attitude sorted, you’ll be fine.
+Wearing your "Little Black Hobble Skirt" may occasionally present you with interesting little problems to solve, but once you’ve got your walk and your attitude sorted, you’ll be fine.
 American fashion journalist Edith Russell successfully escaped the sinking of the Titanic in 1912 despite, as she later described in a radio interview, being almost unable to walk - a "prisoner" in her new full-length Paris Hobble Skirt (the first item she grabbed from her cabin wardrobe en route to the lifeboats).
 We're sure you'll survive in rather less demanding circumstances.

 Just work that wiggle, accept that you must walk as the Hobble Skirt dictates and take a little extra care on the stairs, which should, of course, be avoided whenever possible.
-Obviously, climbing up high steps can be tricky until you have the knack (do it sideways, or even backwards if necessary.)
-Less apparent but even more important with regard to personal safety - going downstairs in a skirt which hobbles your ankles is something to be undertaken slowly, carefully and with great mindfullness.
+Obviously, climbing up high steps can be done sideways, or even backwards if necessary, but it can be difficult at first, so please be patient.
+Less apparent but more important with regard to personal safety - going downstairs in a skirt which hobbles your ankles is something to be undertaken slowly, carefully and with great mindfulness.